 Report the value of all crops sold from "this place" in 1982, regardless of the year they were harvested or who owned the land.
-Be sure to give gross values lebefore deducting expenses and taxes).
-Include payments received in 1982 from cooperatives or marketing organizations for crops produced on this place regardless of the year in which the crops were harvested.
+Be sure to give gross values (before deducting expenses and taxes), include payments received in 1982 from cooperatives or marketing organizations for crops produced on this place regardless of the year in which the crops were harvested.

 Include the landlord's or contractor's share of crops removed from this place in 1982 in the value of crops sold.
-If the sale price or market value is not known, give your best estimate of the crops' market value when removed from "this place." you best earliest of cops sold from "this place" any cost of harvesting, include in the value of cops sold from "this place" any cost of harvesting, itiling, fertilizer, chemicals, etc., furnished under a contract arrangement.
-Also include as sales your estimate of the value of any crops removed from this place in trade for services, such as hay cut in exchange for fence repair, clearing, or other services.
+If the sale price or market value is not known, o your best estimate of the crops' market value when removed from "this place. this place.
+Include in the value of crops sold from "this place" any cost of harvesting, tilling, fertilizer, chemicals, etc., furnished under a contract arrangement.
+Also include as sales your estimate of the value of any crops removed from this place in trade for services, such as hay cut in exchange for fence repair, loading, or other converse. clearing, or other services

-DO NOT INCLUDE:
+- DO NOT INCLUDE: - a.

-- a.
 Amount of government CCC loans received in 1982 in this section.
 Report government CCC loans in section 17. - b.
-Crops or crop products purchased from others and later resold. - Section 10 LAND USE
+Crops or crop products purchased from others and later resold

+▶ Section 10 - LAND USE